ScrumDoLLC/scrumdo-static/help/kanban/kanbanize_step1.md

 title: Kanbanize Project
 ---

-You can convert an existing ScrumDo Scrum based project into a Kanban project using our Kanbanize wizard.
-You can find this wizard on the project admin page for your scrum project.
+You can convert an existing ScrumDo Timebox based project into a Flow based project using our Project conversion wizard.
+You can find this wizard on the project admin page for your scrum time box project.

 ###About the conversion process